IzzyIllari/fall2020-python-projects/DATS6202/README.md

 These notebooks were created using Google Colab.

+This course covers popular machine learning methods (the ideas behind them, how they work in practice, and the math of each method).

-## Homework 1: Popular Machine Learning Methods: Idea, Practice and Math
+## Homework 1: Training Shallow Models